leotru/leotru.github.io/_pages/research.md

 toc_label: "Sommaire"
 ---

+At a broad level, my research orbits around the development of mechanistic models in biology within the framework of complex systems.
+It builds on strong foundations in dynamical systems, statistical mechanics, and the theory of ordinary and partial differential equations, providing tools to capture and analyze emergent behaviors across scales.

 #  Ongoing research 🔬

-### 🦠 Modelling microbiological adaptation in extreme environments
+## 🦠 Modelling microbiological adaptation in extreme environments

 My research focuses on the development of mechanistic mathematical models to understand how archaeal cells adapt to extreme environments.
 The project combines membrane biophysics with intracellular regulatory dynamics, using tools from nonlinear dynamical systems and partial differential equations to capture processes across spatial and temporal scales.